lucymtc/simple-follow-me-social-buttons-widget/README.md

 4. Go to Appearance -> Widgets and look for the widget Simple follow me social buttons

 == Changelog ==

+= 2.2 =
+* Added SansCritique and Yelp icons.
+* Encoded and Embeded font in css to fix icon displaying issue.

 = 2.1 =
 * Added Feedly, Vine, Slideshare, GoodReads and VK icons.